George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 ### About the data

-Based on the data generated:
+Based on the data generated we have the following tables:
 1. students table: shows the bio-data for all different students in senior secondary schools
 2. student_performance table: the historical record of students' exam scores.
 It contains aggregate records of students in the last academic session (2023/2024) in their respective subjects.
 P.S.
 The next academic session is 2024/2025.
 3. class_resources_table: comprising the allocation of resources like functional fans, weekly library hours, etc for each class in the school.